pranavkonde/FlowVerse/README.md

 - **Text-to-Speech**: ElevenLabs integration for audio feedback
 - **Smart Notifications**: Context-aware notification system

+### 🐾 Pet & Companion System
+- **Pet Adoption**: Adopt and care for various species of pets with unique traits
+- **Pet Training**: Train pets to learn new skills and improve their abilities
+- **Pet Battles**: Engage in strategic turn-based battles with other players' pets
+- **Pet Care**: Feed, groom, and care for pets to maintain their health and happiness
+- **Pet Marketplace**: Trade and sell pets with other players
+- **Pet Achievements**: Unlock achievements through pet care and battle victories

+### ⚔️ Advanced Combat System
+- **Character Classes**: Choose from 20+ unique character classes with distinct abilities
+- **Skill Trees**: Develop and master skills across multiple categories
+- **Equipment System**: Equip weapons, armor, and accessories with stat bonuses
+- **PvP Combat**: Engage in strategic battles with other players
+- **PvE Content**: Battle AI enemies and bosses for rewards
+- **Tournament System**: Participate in competitive tournaments and leaderboards

 ## 🏗️ Architecture

 This comprehensive multiplayer 2D virtual NYC skyscraper environment consists of multiple integrated components: